rmkuhleman/it-ticket-service-capstone/docs/project-results.md

-# Final Results of the Project
+# Results of the Project

 ## 1. Original Proposal Background